CFD Fundamentals

 According to ASIC, Contracts for Difference (or CFDs for short) are a highly leveraged, derivative product marketed to and traded by retail investors.

-CFDs have evolved from being an investment solution commonly used in the institutional sphere, to now servicing traders in the retail sphere as well.
-While they have often been controversial, CFDs have opened opportunities for traders that would have been impossible in a world where they didn’t exist.
+Contracts for Difference, otherwise known as CFDs, have evolved from being an investment opportunity used in the institutional sphere, to now servicing retail traders as well.
+While they have often been controversial, CFDs have opened opportunities for traders that would not have been possible otherwise.

 Program Content